jtaavola/dynamic-viewport-demo/README.md

 # Dynamic Viewport Demo

 Some browsers have a dyanmic viewport.
 For example, iOS Safari hides the address bar when scrolling, affecting the viewport height.
-This is a well document problem with using viewport units for CSS sizing.
+This is a well document problem when using viewport units for CSS sizing.
 This repo explores the available [viewport sizes](https://developer.mozilla.org/en-US/docs/Web/CSS/length#relative_length_units_based_on_viewport) (`v*`, `sv*`, `lv*`, and `dv*`).
 [Try out the demo on your phone!](https://jtaavola.github.io/dynamic-viewport-demo).

 <p>
   <img src="https://user-images.githubusercontent.com/46852381/195477091-9757cd66-1d8c-4dd1-9cdb-5204f5ffebcf.jpeg" alt="using 100vh" width="200"/>